YieldShield/apply/applications/yieldshield.md

 ## Project Overview

 Your savings account is fully insured, you earn a small risk-free yield, and your bank gets rich.
 What if you could make high DeFi yields completely risk-free with a decentralized insurance protocol?
 That's exactly the problem that YieldShield solves.
 It's a decentralized, highly capital-efficient insurance protocol that uses a tranche-based risk allocation.
-It serves as the DeFi abstraction layer that makes decentralized finance usable for everyone and will disrupt traditional savings accounts.
+It serves as the DeFi abstraction layer, making decentralized finance usable for everyone, and will disrupt traditional savings accounts.

 <img src="../static/img/yieldshield1.png" alt="YieldShield" width="500"/>

-The upcoming deployment of the REVM on the Polkadot Hub will help Polkadot to catch up when it comes to DeFi.
-However, Polkadot has very few advantages and incentives at this stage for external teams to bring liquidity to Polkadot.
-We hope to be able to deploy YieldShiel on the Hub and this way offer something unique and ultimately significantly increase the TVL of Polkadot.
+The upcoming deployment of the REVM on the Polkadot Hub will help Polkadot catch up when it comes to DeFi.
+However, Polkadot currently offers very few advantages and incentives for external teams to bring liquidity to the network.
+We plan to deploy YieldShiel on the Hub, offering something unique and significantly increasing the TVL of Polkadot.

 ### Project Details